FlourishingData/netexRealisationGuideSwitzerland/docs/README.md

-# The realisation guide itself
+# Swiss profile 2.0 for NeTEx 2.0

-- Introduction
+- Introduction & Roadmap
 - Basic concepts of NeTEx
-- Guidance principles
+- Guiding principles for the profile
 - Physical model
 - Services
 - Timetables